 Students who are carers

 The University recognises that many students have responsibilities to provide care that can impact on study.
 A range of options are available to assist students in managing the competing demands of study and care provision.
-Students who are the primary carer of a person with disabilities should contact a Disability Adviser if they wish to register for support.
+Students who are the primary carer of a person with disabilities should contact an Access and Inclusion Adviser if they wish to register for support.

 Provisions are determined on a case by case basis and supporting documentation such as eligibility for carers benefit or medical documentation is required.